All About Wasps: Pest Library

 A common sign of wasp infestation is the wasp nest.
 These may be found in or around

-Paper wasps create aerial nests which can be found hanging from trees, under roof
+homes or other structures.
+Different wasp species have different nest-building locations.
+Paper wasps create aerial nests, which can be found hanging from trees, under roof

-eaves, and from decking, arbors, and gazebos.
-In contrast, most yellow jackets create
+eaves, and from decking, arbours, and gazebos.

-underground nests, utilizing former rodent burrows or cavities beneath rocks and
+In contrast, most yellow jackets create underground nests, utilizing former rodent burrows or cavities beneath rocks and

 shrubs.
 Wasps are aggressive and will readily defend their nests by stinging any